 The most popular carrier oil is coconut oil.
 It has a huge list of amazing benefits for your skin.
 It is made up of medium chain fatty acids or triglycerides.
 That means it will help retain the moisture content in the skin.

 The fatty oils also replenish the moisture that you lose when you get sunburned.
-If you are going to use just one carrier oil, use coconut oil.
+If you are going to use just one carrier, coconut oil is probably your best option.

 It’s easy to find.
 You can buy it in the baking section of your grocery store.

 Sweet Almond Oil